sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/README.md

 Do a directional gene flow analysis: https://pmc.ncbi.nlm.nih.gov/articles/PMC4842207/

+How to interpret low or negative Fst: https://pmc.ncbi.nlm.nih.gov/articles/PMC3426483/

 The magnitude of Fst is influenced by allele frequencies (https://academic.oup.com/genetics/article/193/2/515/6065345?login=false).
 Do we need some adjustments to compare Fst between MYLU and MYYU?

 How can we deal with errors during allele and genotyping scoring?
 I am thinking about simulating data with different error probability changing the allele to another allele in the data (see https://pubmed.ncbi.nlm.nih.gov/15315672/).